Horizon Psychiatry

 NON-MEDICATION

-I keep up on current studies so that I can offer my clients choices that go beyond therapy, lifestyle changes, and medication.
-Research continues to demonstrate that there are many non-medication interventions that can improve our brain health.
-I enjoy educating my clients about these evidence-supported options, like light box therapy, nutraceuticals (supplements), a meditation or daily gratitude practice, and more.
+I keep up on current evidence so that I can provide education on options that go beyond therapy, lifestyle changes, and medication.
+Research continues to demonstrate that there are many non-medication options that improve brain health.
+Some of these include:

 “Hope is being able to see that there is light despite all of the darkness.”